 As we enter the second year of campus-growth initiative, we are now inviting faculty applications in several areas.

 In 2017-18, New College completed the first year of its multiyear campus-growth initiative funded by the State of Florida.
-During this period, the college hired 15 new full-time, tenure-track faculty (see here to learn more about our new faculty), expanded academic and student support services, and implemented a new enrollment management strategy.
+During this period, the college hired 15 new full-time, tenure-track faculty, expanded academic and student support services, and implemented a new enrollment management strategy.
 The goal is to increase the size of the student body to 1,200 students.

-As we enter the second year of this initiative, we invite applications in the following areas (active postings are linked below and you will be prompted to create an account to view them).
+As we enter the second year of this initiative, we invite applications in the following areas.
+Active postings are linked in the page below and you will be prompted to create an account to view them.

 Situated on the Gulf Coast of Florida and Sarasota Bay, New College is a nationally recognized, selective public honors college with a 10:1 student/faculty ratio.
 Students are intellectually independent and highly motivated.
 Undergraduate research has a central role in the curriculum, and a senior thesis/project is required of all students.
 Students receive narrative evaluations in lieu of grades.
 New College is committed to excellence in teaching and research and encourages collaborative student-faculty scholarship.